hargoniX/bachelor/thesis/thesis.typ

 In this chapter, we introduce the three key technologies that were used in our verification effort.
 First, we give a brief introduction to the rather uncommon ways that L4 allows us to interact with our target hardware from the userspace in @l4.
-Afterwards, we explain the features of Rust that are important in understanding the driver implementation later on in @rust.
+Afterwards, we explain the features of Rust that are important for understanding the driver implementation later on in @rust.
 Finally, we give an overview of the formal verification tooling that currently exists for Rust, argue why we preferred Kani over the others, and demonstrate its capabilities in @formal-rust.